ralphkb/sentinel-tickets/README.md

 ## Features

-- Multiple Categories: Organize support requests in different categories.
+- Up to 25 Categories: Organize support requests in different categories.
-- Intuitive Ticket Panel: Create and manage tickets with ease using buttons, select menu will be added in the future at some point.
+- Intuitive Ticket Panel: Create and manage tickets with ease using buttons or a select menu.
 - Modal Questions: Gather necessary information before opening a ticket.
 - Configuration to customize many of the messages and options.
 - Option to configure the amount of max opened tickets at one time.